Cathleen Doherty, Ph.D.

 Work Email: email@example.comINTERNET

-Dr. Doherty is an Isotope Geochemist and Inorganic Analysis Section Leader in the Chemical Analysis Facility Core.
-She received a Ph.D. in Geochemistry from Columbia University, where she also completed a post-doctoral fellowship.
+Dr. Doherty is an Isotope Geochemist and Director of the Inorganic Analysis Facility in the Chemical Analysis Facility Core.
+She received a Ph.D. in Geochemistry from Columbia University, where she also completed a post-doctoral fellowship at the Lamont-Doherty Earth Observatory.
 Before coming to Rutgers, she was a Columbia Science Fellow and Lecturer in the Department of Earth and Environmental Sciences at Columbia University.
 She is also an adjunct professor in the Department of Earth and Planetary Sciences at Rutgers.

 My research interests span scales of both time and space, from preset-day surface processes related to environmental contamination, to ancient deep-Earth processes related to differentiation of Earth’s reservoirs.
 My work employs field and laboratory techniques using isotope geochemistry, in-situ chemical analysis, and petrology to answer questions related to chemical cycling, biomarkers of human heavy metal exposure, global climate change, and the evolution of Earth’s mantle.
-I am a geochemist by training and utilize a suite of analytical techniques to determine the age of lithospheric mantle and sources of metasomatism, and reconstructed the multi-stage history of a tectonically complex rifted margin.
-More recently, my research has utilized techniques in geochemistry to address emerging questions at the intersection of environmental exposure and public health.
+I am a geochemist by training and utilize a suite of analytical techniques to determine the age of lithospheric mantle and sources of metasomatism, to reconstruct the multi-stage history of tectonically complex margins.
+More recently, my research has utilized techniques in geochemistry to address emerging questions at the intersection of environmental exposure and public health, such as isotopic fingerprinting for source apportionment of contaminants.
 I use a wide range of analytical methods including solution and laser ablation inductively coupled plasma mass spectrometry (ICP-MS), electron microprobe, thermal ionization mass spectrometry (TIMS), optical emissions spectrometry (ICP-OES), and column chromatography.
 My diverse research interests are motivated by the adaptability of geochemistry to various Earth systems, and the development of novel techniques to assess environmental exposure and human health.

-I am also deeply passionate about science education and curriculum development, and seek opportunities to foster relationships between research universities and secondary schools to establish research and training opportunities for both teachers and their students.
+I am also deeply passionate about science education, and seek opportunities to establish relationships between the university and K-12 schools to provide research and training opportunities for both teachers and their students.
+Our laboratory is also committed to supporting an equitable and diverse scientific community, and aims to foster an inclusive environment where all people feel safe, valued, and respected.

 - Pereira, P.S., van de Flierdt, T., Hemming, S.R., Frederichs, T., Hammond, S.J., Brachfeld, S., Doherty, C., Kuhn, G., Smith, J.A., Klages, J.P. and Hillenbrand, C.D., 2020.
 The geochemical and mineralogical fingerprint of West Antarctica’s weak underbelly: Pine Island and Thwaites glaciers.
 Chemical Geology, 119649.